TylerNP/365MM-/performance_writeup.md

 Execution Time: 0.242 ms
 ```

-### Explanation
+### Improvements
-No real improvements, as the query plan used the same plan even with the new index.
+No noticable improvements as the query planner used the same plan.

 ### 4th Query
 ```